uvarc/workshop-site/content/lesson/command-line.md

     echo $HOME
     echo $SHELL
     echo $HISTSIZE

+Or echo all environment variables with this command:

+    echo ENV

 These are created by the system.
 But you can also set your own by editing your `~/.bashrc` file.